 Preserving Tough Guys Heritage.
-Norwin resident Bill Viola Jr. authors book about the history of mixed martial arts.
+Norwin resident Bill Viola Jr. authors book about the history of mixed martial arts and peaks as #1 Martial Arts book in American on Amazon.
+Learn more about the History of MMA

 Preserving Tough Guys Heritage.
-Norwin resident Bill Viola Jr. authors book about the history of mixed martial arts.
+Norwin resident Bill Viola Jr. authors book about the history of mixed martial arts and peaks as #1 Martial Arts book in American on Amazon.
+Learn more about the History of MMA

 “Pittsburgh” is recognized in the network broadcast premiere of the mixed martial arts inspired film “Tough Guys” debuting on Showtime September 15.
 The free event will offer open seating available on a first-come, first-serve basis celebrating local fighters, fans, and MMA pioneers.